John B. Creeden

-Creeden became president of Georgetown University in 1918.
-Largely shaped by the First World War, during his presidency, the School of Foreign Service was founded, for which he was awarded the Medal of Public Instruction from the President of Venezuela.
-In order to support the post-war enrollment boom, he also expanded the size of the campus, and established the university's first endowment, to support major campus improvements.
-He proposed a transformation of the campus that would involve building a new quadrangle of neo-Gothic buildings, but this vision was thwarted by the Depression of 1921.
-Creeden undertook a major reform of the university's organization, which included relocating Georgetown Preparatory School to a new campus, installing Jesuit regents to oversee each of the professional schools, and placing the Law School under his direct control, where he initiated a drastic improvement in the school's curriculum and admissions standards.
+Creeden became president of Georgetown University in 1918, in the aftermath of the First World War.
+During his presidency, the School of Foreign Service was founded, for which he was awarded the Medal of Public Instruction from the president of Venezuela.
+In order to support the post-war enrollment boom, he expanded the size of the campus and established the university's first endowment.
+Creeden also significantly reformed the university's organization, including relocating Georgetown Preparatory School to a new campus, installing Jesuit regents to oversee each of the professional schools, and improving the Law School's curriculum and admissions standards.

-Following the end of his presidency in 1924, he returned to Boston College, where he briefly became Dean of the Graduate School of Arts & Sciences, before founding Boston College Law School in 1926 and serving as its first regent until 1939.
-At the same time, he served as regent of Georgetown Law School from 1929 to 1939.
-In his final years, he was a spiritual counselor at Jesuit schools in Western Massachusetts, and then became Dean of Boston College's Evening Division, which later became the Woods College of Advancing Studies.
+In 1924, Creeden returned to Boston College as the dean of the Graduate School of Arts & Sciences, before founding Boston College Law School in 1926 and serving as its first regent until 1939 and simultaneously as the regent of Georgetown Law School from 1929 to 1939.
+In his final years, he was a spiritual counselor at Jesuit schools in Western Massachusetts, and then became the dean of Boston College's Evening Division, which later became the Woods College of Advancing Studies.

 Early life

-John B. Creeden was born on September 12, 1871, in Arlington, Massachusetts, to Irish immigrant parents.
+John Berchmans Creeden was born on September 12, 1871, in Arlington, Massachusetts, to Irish immigrant parents.
 He attended Boston College, before entering the novitiate of the Society of Jesus in Frederick, Maryland, on August 14, 1890.
-He taught at Georgetown from 1897 to 1902, and then returned to Woodstock College to study philosophy and theology; he also spent time studying in Linz, Austria.
+Creeden taught at Georgetown University from 1897 to 1902, and then returned to Woodstock College to study philosophy and theology; he also spent time studying in Linz, Austria.
 At Woodstock, he was ordained a priest by Cardinal James Gibbons in 1905.

 He then spent two years teaching at Fordham University in New York City.
-In 1909, he was made athletic director and prefect of studies at Georgetown, before being appointed as Dean of Georgetown College later that year.
+In 1909, he was made athletic director and prefect of studies at Georgetown, before being appointed as the dean of Georgetown College later that year.
 During part of his tenure as dean, he also served as principal of Georgetown Preparatory School.
 On February 2, 1910, he was conferred the rank of gradus in the Society of Jesus.
 Upon being named president of the university, he was succeeded as dean by Edmund A. Walsh.